JennyZC/Udacity/CarND-Behavioral-Cloning/writeup_report.md

 My model consists of five convolutional layers with 3x3 filter sizes and depths 8, 16, 24, 32, 32 (model.py lines 58-66).

-Each convolutional layer is followed with RELU activation to introduce nonlinearity.
+Each convolutional layer is followed with RELU activation to introduce non-linearity.

 The model has five fully connected layer with 100, 50, 20, 10, 1 neurons (model.py lines 72-83).